Nur-A-Alam1997/Easy-Home/Readme.md

 ## REST-api

 * House rent startup
-* Owner can add rent details along with multiple image and features
+* Owner can add rent details along with multiple images and features
-* Authenticated user can create, edit, delete and also save product as a favourite
+* Authenticated user can create, edit, delete advertisement and also save as a favourite
 * Admin support with django built in admin interface (customed)
-* Search, filter functionality for theservice
+* Search, filter, Pagination functionality for the service
 * Tools–Python3.8, Django, Django Rest Framework, Postgres, Djoser, JWT,
 <!-- * demo b-kash payment integrated -->